 The joint programming process in Mali includes the European Joint Programming Document 2020-2024 for Mali and the joint declaration of commitment from European partners.
 A set of 14 sectorial documents, each one focusing on a specific area of work falling within the scope of the objectives listed in the joint programming document.
 A matrix of indicators reflecting the targets identified in each of the 14 sectorial documents to assist with joint monitoring of the European response.
 A Google Drive folder containing all information/documentation falling within the scope of the JP.
 The latter provides "live memory" of the European partners' joint resources and has proved essential for enhanced donor coordination and cooperation in a very challenging environment.
-An operational database of European projects in Mali that is updated on a regular basis.
-A report on the modus operandi of the Delegation and Member States in Mali and a list of in-country technical assistance being provided by European partners.
+An operational database of European projects in Mali and a list of in-country technical assistance being provided by European partners.
 Biweekly and ad hoc meetings between the EU Delegation, Member States Heads of Cooperation as well as Heads of Cooperation from Switzerland and Norway, the UK, Canada and other partners.
 Reports are made available through the shared Google drive.
 Last but not least, an embryonic secretariat to support the working better together approach, currently composed of a technical assistance, but meant to expand and become a fully-fledged Secretariat in support of joint action at country level.